Cabinet secretary sued for ‘discrimination and harassment’

 Tory MPs have criticised Mr Case and expressed surprise he managed to avoid fines during the Partygate saga, since he was photographed at some of the rule-breaking events.

-But Rishi Sunak had praised Mr Case and said he wanted to foster their working relationship.
+But Mr Sunak had praised Mr Case and said he wanted to foster their working relationship.
 “He works very hard to support me, to support the government’s agenda,” he said last month.

 A Cabinet Office spokesperson said: “We do not tolerate bullying, harassment or discrimination and any complaints are taken extremely seriously.
 There are clear procedures in place to ensure that complaints are handled with sensitivity and fairness.”